YatinShah/n8n-ollama/readme.md

 The repo also contains code for small language model generation and hosting it. put pdf files under input_pdfs folder, and run the run_training.sh file. the apis can be then accessed at http://localhost:8000/docs

+The model is not accurate at-all.
+Once model is generated, we only need to run the API container! (bcos the model generated is used in the api container)